Find Affordable College Courses

 Scranton, PA

-Lackawanna College did quite well in this year’s ranking of the most popular places for foreign languages and linguistics students to get a undergraduate certificate.
-It came in at #6 on the list.
+With a ranking of #6, Lackawanna College did quite well on this year’s most popular schools for foreign languages and linguistics students working on their undergraduate certificate.
 Lackawanna College is a small private not-for-profit school located in the small city of Scranton.

 Read full report on Foreign Languages & Linguistics at Lackawanna College